 By International Master Atle Grønn, author of ‘Chess or Life’ and NRK-TV chess expert.

 “If you want to see art, you have to go somewhere else,” said Magnus Carlsen after the 12th and final game of ‘’ordinary time” in his classical world title match against Sergey Karjakin in lower Manhattan in 2016.
-Perhaps Carlsen was thinking of the Museum of Modern Art or the Tate Gallery in upper Manhattan; he had no idea that 14 months later he would be taking part in a chess performance at Norway’s Henie Onstad Kunstsenter (HOK).
+Perhaps Carlsen was thinking of the Museum of Modern Art or the Met in upper Manhattan; he had no idea that 14 months later he would be taking part in a chess performance at Norway’s Henie Onstad Kunstsenter (HOK).
 The 12th game ended in a tame draw, in the Berlin Defense of the Ruy Lopez.

 Chess as art